jrw34/JohnWalsh-Resume/README.md

 pipenv run streamlit run src/resume_app.py
 ```

+#### Note About Running Locally
+##### When locally running the application, it is important that the proper version of Java is used.
+In order to ensure the Text Classification model properly configures the Spark environment, openjdk@17 should be used.

 ### Ingredient Identifier
  - CSV was downloaded from https://fdc.nal.usda.gov/download-datasets
  - File downloaded was "Full Download of All Data Types"